 Furman has a dynamic Greek community that attracts about half of the student population to its 13 chapters.
 As a member of a fraternity or sorority, our students are offered a home away from home where they can make friends, develop as leaders, serve their local community, and focus on academics.
 But don't take our word for it.
 Consider the facts.
-In the spring of 2013, our community:
+In the 2014-15 academic year, our community:

 It's no wonder so many students at Furman choose to "Go Greek."

 Being a Greek member has had a positive influence on college students across the nation.
 Consider the following:

 - Greeks raise more than $7 million for charity every year.

 - Men who belong to a fraternity are 10 percent more likely to graduate.

 - 63 percent of all U.S. Cabinet members since 1900 have been Greek.